 Pre-2015 FHA home buyers can get a double savings effect: they are tapping into todayâ€™s low rates and canceling high FHA mortgage insurance, with one refinance.

 If youâ€™re paying FHA mortgage insurance you could be paying too much.
 FHA homeowners should consider checking their current home value and refinance eligibility.

 Doing so could end their FHA MIP obligation in as little as 30 days.

 Get todayâ€™s FHA mortgage rates now.
-Your social security number isnâ€™t required and all rate quotes come with access to your mortgage credit scores.Click to see today's rates (Mar 28th, 2017)
+Your social security number isnâ€™t required and all rate quotes come with access to your mortgage credit scores.Click to see your FHA loan eligibility (Apr 30th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.